-When Business Is Good, Save More
+5. When Business Is Good, Build Up Your Financial Cushion

 Whenever you spend money, it’s one less opportunity to save.

-Check for Nonessential Expenses
+6. Check for Nonessential Expenses

 Certain expenses are unavoidable.
 If you have a mortgage on your property, you need to make the monthly payment.
 You’ll need to pay utilities and employees if you want to stay in business.
 However, other items aren’t essential.

-Protect Your Emergency Fund
+7. Protect Your Business Emergency Fund